ivamcruz/aspnetcore5-api-unittest-sqlserver/README.md

-# Release
+# Infos Release

 ## Initial Setup
 - Clone this repository > git clone git@github.com:ivamcruz/aspnetcore5-api-unittest-sqlserver.git
-- Exec file start-all.sh
+- Exec file RUN.sh
-- The tests will be run in the start-all.sh file
+- The tests will be run in the (RUN.sh) file
 - Docker build will automatically download images and dependencies
 - The browser will be launched